- Height: 14-15 inches

 - Comparable Breeds: Labradoodle, Puli

 When you think of a poodle, what kind of dog do you think of?
-Many of us immediately imagine the Toy Poodle, one of the different types of Poodle.
-But as a breed, the Poodle has a surprising amount of variety and versatility.
-Poodles can be athletic, rambunctious, energetic – just about anything under the sun, at least relative to the expectations of Poodles that many people bring to the table.
+Many of us immediately imagine the Toy Poodle.
+However, that is only one of the many types of Poodle out there.
+Sure, the Toy Poodle is iconic, but as a breed, the Poodle has a surprising amount of variety and versatility.
+Poodles can be athletic, rambunctious, energetic – just about anything under the sun.
+At least relative to the expectations of Poodles that many people bring to the table.

 As a breed, this dog has a surprising amount of variety and versatility.

-There are three varieties of Poodle, and according to the American Kennel Club, the oldest of these varieties is large or Standard.
+There are three varieties of Poodle, and according to the American Kennel Club, the oldest of these varieties is the large or ‘Standard’ variety.
 The Poodle was bred to have a water-resistant coat – which helps explain the quality of the current dog’s coat – that was eventually groomed and patterned according to taste and style rather than worrying simply about functionality.
+Other types of Poodle today include Toy and Miniature.
+Although they retain the main traits of their full-sized relatives, their compact size makes them a perfect fit for condo and apartment dwellers.
+They are generally quite well behaved pooches who can get on well within a small space and can be left alone for extended periods of time without causing too much trouble.

 Other types of Poodle today include Toy and Miniature.